vinura-amarasinghe/vinura-amarasinghe/README.md

 An Environmental Scientist based in Halifax, Nova Scotia.
 BSc in Environmental Science from Acadia University (Biology minor, 2026), with pre-graduation field and research experience in environmental monitoring and internationally funded research.

-I use this GitHub to publish data analysis projects focused on Atlantic Canadian environmental issues — primarily in R, with some QGIS and ArcGIS work.
+I use this GitHub to publish data analysis projects focused on Atlantic Canadian environmental issues, primarily in R, with some QGIS and ArcGIS work.

 ### Working with